oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 The Unified Form Language (UFL) is a domain specific language  for declaration of finite element discretizations of variational forms.
 More precisely, it defines a flexible interface for choosing finite element  spaces and defining expressions for weak forms in a notation close to  mathematical notation.

-**URL**
+**More Information**

 https://bitbucket.org/fenics-project/ufl